Social web: History

 Like the telephone, the Internet was not created as a communication tool to interact socially, but evolved to become a part of everyday life.
 However, social interaction has been facilitated by the web for nearly the entire duration of its existence, as indicated by the continuing success of social software, which at its core centers around connecting individuals virtually with others whom they already have relationships with in the physical world.
 Email dates from the 1960s, and was one of the first social applications to connect multiple individuals through a network, enabling social interaction by allowing users to send messages to one or more people.
 This application, which some have argued may be the most successful social software ever, was actually used to help build the Internet.
 The web got its start as a large but simple Bulletin Board System (BBS) that allowed users to exchange software, information, news, data, and other messages with one another.
-Ward Christensen invented the first public BBS in the late 1970s, and another (named "The WELL") in the late 80's and early '90s arose as a popular online community.
+Ward Christensen invented the first public BBS in the late 1970s, and another (named "The WELL") in the late 80s and early '90s arose as a popular online community.
 The Usenet, a global discussion system similar to a BBS that enabled users to post public messages, was conceived in 1979; the system found tremendous popularity in the 1980s as individuals posted news and articles to categories called "newsgroups".
 By the late 1990s, personal web sites that allowed individuals to share information about their private lives with others were increasingly widespread.
 On this fertile period of the web's development, its creator Sir Tim Berners-Lee wrote that:

 The Web is more a social creation than a technical one.
 I designed it for a social effect—to help people work together—and not as a technical toy.
 The ultimate goal of the Web is to support and improve our weblike existence in the world.
 We clump into families, associations, and companies.
 We develop trust across the miles and distrust around the corner.
 What we believe, endorse, agree with, and depend on is representable and, increasingly, represented on the Web.

 The term "social Web" was coined by Howard Rheingold for this network in 1996; Rheingold was quoted in an article for Time on his website "Electric Minds", described as a "virtual community center" that listed online communities for users interested in socializing through the Web, saying that "The idea is that we will lead the transformation of the Web into a social Web".